 Visibility: Up to 30 meters.

-Location: Off Khuraburi Island, 14 kilometers east of the Mu Koh Surin marine park.
+Location: Off Khuraburi Island, 14 kilometres east of the Mu Koh Surin marine park.

 Gordon Rocks, Galapagos Islands, Ecuador